Titanium(IV) acetate: Uses

 Species claimed to be titanium(IV) acetate have been used in the production of bismuth titanate ferroelectric thin films.
 Titanium(IV) acetate is used in the step of making the acetate-derived solutions.
 The acetate derived solutions were created by blending acetic acid and bismuth acetate together and adding titanium(IV) acetate.
 "Titanium(IV) acetate" is a substitute for antimony potassium tartrate(emetic tartar) when making red and brown dyes.

+Related compounds

+Ti(IV) complexes containing only carboxylate ligands have eluded crystallographic characterization, but various polycarboxylate species are known.
+One example is [Ti(edta)(OH2)].